czyzby/gdx-setup/README.md

+# Disclaimer

+This project is no longer actively maintained.
+Pull requests will be reviewed, but new feature requests will not be implemented.
+Please use [gdx-liftoff](https://github.com/tommyettinger/gdx-liftoff) instead, which is an updated fork of this project.

 # gdx-setup

 This project is meant to be a replacement for the current `gdx-setup` application, which... well, has its flaws.